KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-integration-saturation.md

 ## How the Sequence Maps

-- **The bifurcal manifold.** The ⚫ Aion / ♾ Khaon polarity is held in non-fusing synthesis at L₀ Bifurcal Coherence (synthesis); its lawful relation is the coherent bifurcal manifold (integration); and at terminal coherence that manifold permits saturation into Supra-L₀ — 🕳️ Zenon.
+- **The bifurcal manifold.** The ⚫ Aion / ♾ Khaon distinction is held in non-fusing synthesis at L₀ Bifurcal Coherence (synthesis); its lawful relation is the coherent bifurcal manifold (integration); and at terminal coherence that manifold permits saturation into Supra-L₀ — 🕳️ Zenon.
 Zenonic saturation is reached through this synthesis, never through subtraction
 - **Motion.** Acclivous integration runs through ⚫ Aion: Final Return (C↑→⚫) is reintegration with the still root.
 Supra-Centropic Saturation (C↑→⚫→🕳️) carries that integration through ⚫ Aion into Zenonic saturation — the terminal horizon-crossing phase
 - **Return contra saturation.** Return is reintegration with ⚫ Aion, a coherence held within structure.
 Saturation passes through the still root into 🕳️ Zenon.
 Return is not saturation, and saturation is not return — the first rests at the still root; the second crosses the event horizon